zeroquinc/NaviSync/README.md

 - Detects tracks that are missing or have different play counts.
 - Updates Navidrome play counts and loved/starred status.
 - Generates JSON reports for missing or loved tracks.
+- Health checks to see if Navidrome is running.

 ## Installation